rassaire/dmo-gpm-tutorial/tutorial5.md

     val secondObjectSample:TriangleMesh[_3D]=singleObjectsample.domain
     ui.show(secondObjectSample, "secondObjectSample transition model")
  ```
-## Posterior model of shape and pose of multiple object famlies
+## Posterior model of shape and pose of multiple object families

 Similar ot the posterior model in [tutorial 4] (tutorial4.md), let us use Gaussian processes for regression tasks for models of shape and pose of multiple object falimies.The framework also allows regression to any of the features included in the domain.
 One of the practical applications of this regression is to constrain a model at the desired relative pose as well as the reconstruction of a partial shape.
 To calculate the regression, the Gaussian process model assumes that deformation is only observed up to a certain uncertainty, which can be modelled by a normal distribution.
 The observed data is specified in terms of points and their identifiers.
 ```Scala